CESSProject/cess-proving-system/cess-sp-porep/README.md

 ## Bellman

 _"zk-SNARKs are a cryptographic technique that allows a prover to efficiently convince verifiers that the prover knows some piece of information without revealing the information itself."_ by [Filecoin](https://filecoin.io/blog/posts/filecoin-zk-snarks-zero-knowledge-but-a-lot-of-zero-knowledge/).
-The main benifit of using zk-SNARKs is that it allow us to prove the validity of storage in much less.
+The main benifit of using zk-SNARKs is that it allow us to prove the validity of storage in much less space.

 The `cess-proving-system` uses the "**Bellman's zk-SNKARs**" implementation, mainly based on **BLS12-381** elliptic curve and realizes **Groth16**'s zero-knowledge proof system.
 This library is used to verify whether the zero-knowledge proof is correct and the verification process takes around several milliseconds making it relatively fast.